 It’s not unusual for car accident victims to be anxious about driving again, or even about being on the road as a passenger.
 Flashbacks and nightmares about the crash are sometimes reported, too.

 Research indicates that close to one in ten people involved in car crashes develop some symptoms associated with post-traumatic stress disorder (PTSD), a serious condition that may require professional therapy and medication.
+If you’re experiencing emotional distress or struggling with the aftermath of a car accident, seeking guidance from a car accident lawyer can provide you with the legal support and resources you need to navigate the situation effectively.

 How Long Does The Emotional Trauma Last After a Car Accident?